10 Common Financial Scams and How to Avoid Them

 Mortgage scam artists target homebuyers who are about to close on their home purchase.
 Using emails or text messages to pose as an actual real estate agent, mortgage loan officer or settlement agent, the fraudster will attempt to steal the homebuyer’s down payment or closing costs.

 What to do: Rather than responding directly to the email or text, independently contact the individual to discuss and verify the message.
 Make sure you discuss the closing process and money transfer procedures with your real estate agent or settlement agent in advance, so you know what to expect.

 Sometimes fraudsters pose as collectors who are trying to get you to pay for debts you don’t owe, or that you’ve already paid.

-What to do: Don’t provide your personal information until you can verify the debt, and try to confirm that the collection agency is legitimate by doing some online research.
-Ask the caller for their name, company, street address, and professional debt collector license number, if available, and follow up with the debt collection agency to confirm the legitimacy of the debt collector.
-Red flags include callers who won’t provide written proof of the debt you allegedly owe, or they use threatening language to coerce you into paying.
+What to do: Don’t provide your personal information until you can verify the debt and confirm that the collection agency is legitimate by doing some online research.
+Ask the caller for their name, company, street address, and professional debt collector license number, if available, then follow up with the debt collection agency to confirm the legitimacy of the debt collector.
+Red flags include callers who won’t provide written proof of the debt you allegedly owe or use threatening language to coerce you into paying.